-The panoramic image above was donated to the Chattanooga History Center and was marked ‘…road to Whiteside (Broad St.) from Chattanooga.’
+The panoramic image above was marked ‘…road to Whiteside (Broad St.) from Chattanooga.’
 However, that description didn’t seem to visually match the scene.
 As someone who grew up on Signal Mountain - the view looked familiar to me.
 And, after some further investigation - I found it to approximately match current-day Signal Mountain Road.

 This landscape of frenzied road construction is full of mule teams, but one automobile is seen under a tarp on the far right side.
 The road was completed in late 1912.

 While the growth of the automobile was responsible for better roads - this particular boulevard, and development of Signal Mountain, had been envisioned for several years.
 The chief architect was C. E. James.

 It is very possible that he is the man in his signature Bowler Hat near the middle of the photo.